Setoville/systems-guide/README.md

   - No cleanup

 Signal handlers can be specified for all signals except **SIGKILL** and **SIGSTOP**.

+Process Signal Mask is the collection of signals that are currently blocked.

 Nobody really uses signal() anymore.
 Depricated.